Juraji/Biliomi/README.md

 *Type `!mute` in the console or chat to enable chatter.*

 ### Updating
 Biliomi now has an automated update.
-The update takes care of step 1 to 3 for you.
+The update takes care of step 1 to 3 for you.<br>
+*Note: The automatic updater will overwrite your l10n files.
+If you've made any changes to them they will be lost.*
+*You might want to make a backup of the `./l10n` directory*

 1. Grab the latest version from [the releases page](https://github.com/Juraji/Biliomi/releases).
 1. Shut down any currently running instance of Biliomi.